 “You can’t do better than London Walks” London Day by Day

 “Known to sell some of the world’s best cigars, it was from here that Wilde purchased his cigarettes—he smoked close to 100 cigarettes a day, stating with his trademark wit that ‘A man should always have an occupation of some kind.
 There are far too many idle men in London as it is.’
-However, his weren’t ordinary cigarettes—after all, how could a man as flamboyant as Wilde succumb to the ordinary?
+However, his weren’t ordinary cigarettes—after all, how could the man that wrote The Picture of Dorian Gray succumb to the ordinary?
 Made from special Turkish tobacco, these cigarettes had a pure gold leaf tip with his name embossed on them in red!”

 “Be yourself; everyone else is already taken” Oscar Wilde